 These cities almost need no introduction: woven into our collective culture, from books to movies to historical stories, the most iconic cities to visit in Europe are certainly all well worth the trip to reach them.

 As one of the most visited cities on the planet, Paris tops plenty of Europe bucket lists around the world, and even travel bucket lists more generally.

 Home to the iconic Eiffel Tower, the world’s largest art museum at the Louvre (not to mention the hundreds of other incredible museums in Paris), legendary cuisine, and plenty of other highlights like Notre Dame, Montmartre, and the beloved banks of the Seine, Paris is absolutely one of the best cities to visit in Europe.

 The capital of the United Kingdom and once the seat of the most powerful empire in the world, London is positively packed with an interesting history and iconic sites.

-However, London also feels like an extremely modern city, allowing for visitors to put together an excellent visit that includes historical attractions like the Tower of London and Buckingham Palace, right alongside the bustling Theatre District (London has one of the best theater scenes in the world) and, for millennials like us, a Harry Potter Studio Tour.
+However, London also feels like an extremely modern city, allowing for visitors to put together an excellent London bucket list that includes historical attractions like the Tower of London, Buckingham Palace, and Trafalgar Square, right alongside the bustling Theatre District (London has one of the best theater scenes in the world) and, for millennials like us, a Harry Potter Studio Tour.

 It’s a close race, but on more days than not, we consider Rome to be our absolute favorite city in the world.

 Nicknamed the Eternal City, Rome has a captivating quality of impressing upon you its endurance, its consistency, and its strength with every street explored and monument admired.

 Home to icons like the Colosseum and Trevi Fountain as well as equally impressive spots that are nearly devoid of tourists, exploring Rome, and peeling back its layers one by one, can easily be a lifelong project.